Last Updated on 2025/04/05 Scaling Stateless Components

 }

-Load balancing is core to how ECS works and so the aws_ecs_service resource that we used last week accepts a load_balancer block.
+Load balancing is core to how ECS works, so the aws_ecs_service resource that we used last week accepts a load_balancer block.
 To associate the target group with our ECS service, modify the given aws_ecs_service.taskoverflow resource to include a load_balancer block.

 » cat ecs.tf